zaxymelkt/jjk/content/Systems/Cursed Techniques/Projection Sorcery.md

 - While in this suspended state, they are considered “stunned”.
 - They immediately leave this state of suspended animation upon being struck, or if 1 turn passes.
 - If struck with a Cursed Technique or weapon, the properties attached to those attacks will not transfer, ( Bleed, burn, broken ) but the overall force will.
+	- The caster of the curse technique is allowed to cause status effects and injuries.
+These effects are restricted to level 2.
 - 15 Cursed Energy if used on its own.
 - 11 Cursed Energy if used after emerging from 24 Frames.